Bruno Delbonnel

-Bruno Delbonnel, ASC, AFC, (born 1957) is a French cinematographer, known for works from a number of high-profile directors, including Jean-Pierre Jeunet, Tim Burton, the Coen brothers, Joe Wright and Wes Anderson.
+Bruno Delbonnel, ASC, AFC, (born 1957) is a French cinematographer, known for working with high-profile directors including Jean-Pierre Jeunet, Tim Burton, the Coen brothers, Joe Wright, and Wes Anderson.

 Life and career

 Delbonnel was born in Nancy, Meurthe-et-Moselle, France and graduated in 1978 from the ESEC (Paris, Île-de-France).

 Delbonnel's accolades include a César Award and a European Film Award, as well as six Academy Award nominations and four BAFTA Award nominations.

 He was appointed in 2019 as the head of the cinematography department of the Paris film school, La Fémis.

 Style

-His work tends to feature very stylised colour palettes, often very warm and featuring yellows and greens as prominent and ubiquitous colours, which often tint the whole image.
+His work tends to feature stylised colour palettes, often featuring yellows and greens as prominent and ubiquitous colours, which tint the whole image.
 Also, often in his work, the film stock has a very apparent, well-defined grain structure.